fcichos/website/docs/_sources/lectures/L4/overview_4.rst.txt

 Lecture Contents
 ================

-In this second lecture we will have a look at some
+In this 4th lecture we will have a look at

 1. Classes and Objects
 2. Physics Project: Brownian Motion